Please enable JavaScript to view the comments powered by Disqus.

 1. The cards you are dealt with tells you what cards your opponent might have

-2. How long your opponent spend on card-picking tells you how much choice or even the choices they have
+2. How long your opponent spends on card-picking tells you how many choices or even the choices they have

 Given i_have(0A),